-Pages 302-303: As was stated earlier, you cannot edit a gradient on a stroke with the Gradient tool.
+Pages 300-301: As was stated earlier, you cannot edit a gradient on a stroke with the Gradient tool.
 The editing will occur in the Gradient panel.
 Have students widely explore this new feature.
-There are lots of creative content that can easily be created with this.
-Also, in this section, students will learn about adding new color stops to a gradient and duplicate existing color stops.
+Lots of creative content can easily be created with this.

+Also, in this section, students will learn about adding new color stops to a gradient and duplicating existing color stops.
 Remind them that they can drag color stops away from the color slider or click the Delete Stop button in the Gradients panel if they make a mistake.